 Are high schoolers a lost cause?
 They don’t want to “play at youth group” or be with younger kids?

-No, no, no. Remember, firstly, youth group is not just entertainment, and, moreover, we strive to carve out roles for our high schoolers to accommodate the new space in life they have entered.
+We certainly don't think so!
+Remember, firstly, youth group is not just entertainment, and, moreover, we strive to carve out roles for our high schoolers to accommodate the new space in life they have entered.
 Not only do we have spaces like Senior High Small Group (where teens can talk about authentic high school issues and age-appropriate struggles), but at our larger youth events, we empower our high schoolers to be activity leaders, give “what I’ve learned from life” talks, facilitate small group discussions, and captain team-building exercises.
 This provides them a sense of agency that is crucial to their development and keeps their interest, so they are no longer “playing” with younger kids but instead leading them.

 What if my son/daughter isn’t religious?

 We at SCAPC Youth want your kids to be the best “thems” they can be, and to us, that means encouraging them to keep exploring (and even questioning) their faith!
 We believe firmly in the Christ-centered theology we teach and can also hold space to allow middle and high schoolers to investigate what practices and beliefs make the most sense to them!
 Many of the questions we ask in youth group, and even in Sunday School, are applicable even to students that aren’t religious – things like “What does it mean to forgive?”
 “Why might sharing kindness with an enemy be an important principle?” and “What gifts do I have to share with the world?”

 But the kids are just SO busy in my household...